RockitBootcamp/HTML-and-CSS-Workshop/README.md

 ## Class Selectors

-Since we're at a point where we have all of our paragraphs stylized with one CSS block, it would be a good time to introduce the concept of classes and how to stylize a whole group of tags (as with all the paragraphs) and then to iscolate certain ones with class names.
+Since we're at a point where we have all of our paragraphs stylized with one CSS block, it would be a good time to introduce the concept of classes and how to stylize a whole group of tags (as with all the paragraphs) and then to isolate certain ones with class names.

-> Tip: Since the students are already familair with tag selectors, it would be important to the syntax: `tag.class-name` instead of just `.class-name` so the students feel like they are adding to their already existing knowledge of tag selectors
+> Tip: Since the students are already familiar with tag selectors, it would be important to the syntax: `tag.class-name` instead of just `.class-name` so the students feel like they are adding to their already existing knowledge of tag selectors

+## Nesting in HTML

+So far we should only have simple tags in our HTML without nesting.
+Nesting might be difficult to explain without seeing colors applied to tags so it makes more sense to explain nesting after we've applied some CSS.
+One idea could be to wrap our paragraph tags in a div tag and then stylized our div with a background color.

+It will be important to intoduce terms like `parent`, `child`, `sibling`, and `container` at this point so the students can more easily convers with the instructors when the see the project.

+# Project